lsrfocus/lsr-tooling/README.md

 #### Render with [React Static](https://github.com/react-static/react-static)

 1. Create a template app: `npx react-static create`
+1. OR just install `yarn add --exact react-static react-hot-loader` and copy files from another app
 1. Either use their template directly or copy in core files; add to your package.json: